Renjian-buchai/renjian-buchai.github.io/pages/4_arcaea.md

 ### Stamina 2.0

-This 'stamina' here does not refer to the stamina skillset, but your actual, physical stamina.
+This \'stamina\' here does not refer to the stamina skillset, but your actual, physical stamina.

 Learning to conserve stamina is just as important as building it.